DavidLeDuy/project-template/execute/README.md

 This folder contains the start parameters for Docker to start the Service.

 Here you can specify `docker run` options.
-The specific options are differ from the CLI options and are described in the [Docker API](https://docs.docker.com/engine/api/v1.41/#operation/ContainerCreate).
+The specific options differ from the CLI options and are described in the [Docker API](https://docs.docker.com/engine/api/v1.41/#operation/ContainerCreate).

 The Image name is automatically assinged based on your GitHub Name and the Repository Name.
 Example: DavidLeDuy/service-template
 The container name is also automatically managed.